CyberSyntax/org-story/README.md

 ## Installation

-1. Clone or download the org-story repository.
+1. Clone or download the Org-story repository.
 2. Add the directory to your Emacs `load-path`.
 For example:

-   (add-to-list 'load-path "/path/to/org-story-directory")
+   (add-to-list 'load-path "/path/to/Org-story-directory")

 3. Require the package in your Emacs configuration:

-   (require 'org-story)
+   (require 'Org-story)

-4. org-story binds the interactive command to `C-c s p` by default.
+4. Org-story binds the interactive command to `C-c s p` by default.
 Restart Emacs or load your configuration to activate the package.

 ## Usage

 1. Open an Org-mode file that contains narrative elements via Org ID links.
-2. Press `C-c s p` to invoke the interactive narrative plot command (`org-story-show-plot`).
+2. Press `C-c s p` to invoke the interactive narrative plot command (`Org-story-show-plot`).
 3. Follow the on-screen prompts:
    - When first prompted, you can type a narrative element name (from the available titles) or simply press RET to reuse your previous selection.
    - Continue to add narrative elements until you are finished.